fidelix-project/fidelix/doc/about.md

 ## Functionality Features

-Includes these packages in the standard installation:
+Includes these packages in the standard installation (this list is not exhaustive):

+* The Linux Kernel
-* musl C library
+* musl C Library
 * GNU Binutils
 * GCC
+* GNU Make
 * BusyBox (which provides the bulk of the userspace)
 * Mandoc
 * Perl